Sri Sai Janmasthan Temple, Pathri

-Sri Sai Janmasthan Temple (Sai Baba Birth Temple) is a temple in Pathri city of Parbhani district of Maharashtra, India where Indian spiritual master Sai Baba of Shirdi was born.
+Sri Sai Janmasthan Temple (Sai Baba Birth Temple) is a temple in Pathri city of Parbhani district of Maharashtra, India.
+It has been claimed that Pathri is the real birthplace of Sai Baba, which has been subject to controversy.

 History

-In 1970s, a field research established that Sai Baba was born in Pathri village.
+In 1970s, a field research claimed that Shri Sai Baba was born in Pathri village.
 Sri Sai Smarak Samiti (Sai Memorial committee) was then formed in Pathri.
 A committee purchased land for temple on site of Sai Baba's house and construction of the temple was started in 1994.
 In 1999 the temple was inaugurated to the public.